pydata/bottleneck/README.rst

 need to generate the C source files using the included Makefile which requires Cython.)

+Bottleneck takes a few minutes to build on newer machines.
+On older machines it can take a lot longer (one user reported 30 minutes!).

 **GNU/Linux, Mac OS X, et al.**

 To install Bottleneck::